Survivor’s pension in Sweden

 In collaboration with the Swedish Tax Agency and the Swedish Social Insurance Agency (Försäkringskassan), the Swedish Pensions Agency has produced a Survivors Guide (Efterlevandeguiden) to make it easier for you if you have lost someone close to you.

-The guide is digital, and describes, for example, what practical activities you should begin with when a close relative dies, and what you can expect in the months ahead and subsequent years in terms of division of the estate, inheritance, the estate and grief.
+The guide can be described as a digital support if you have lost a close relative.
+In the guide, you can read about how to start when a close relative has died, and what you can expect in the months ahead and subsequent years, for example in terms of division of the estate, inheritance, the estate and coping with grief.

 Who should you contact if you have questions?